diging-training/rse-fundamentals-book/_sources/docker-execute.md

 Type "help", "copyright", "credits" or "license" for more information.
 >>>
 ```
 This is the Python interpreter!
-You can now use it the same way (almost) as you would use on your host system.
+You can now use it (almost) the same way as you would use on your host system.
 Type `exit()` to exit out of it.

 The `-t` flag stands for `tty`.
 In simple terms, this means that you get a terminal connection to the container.
 The terminal connection lets you interact with the Python interpreter.
 If you execute `docker run -it --rm jdamerow/temperature-converter bash` it gives you access to a bash shell inside the container.

--> executing commands in docker container
--> docker run -it --rm jdamerow/temperature-converter
--> docker run -it --rm jdamerow/temperature-converter python ./convert.py
--> docker run -it --rm jdamerow/temperature-converter